Health Sciences students should contact the Health Sciences Faculty Office directly.

 Step 2: Complete the correct appeal form.
 There are two forms one for students coded RENN and another for students coded SUPP (make sure that you have completed the checklist at the end of this information sheet).

-Step 3: Before you submit your appeal, keep a scanned or photocopy of your appeal form and supporting documentation.
+Step 3: Before you submit your appeal, keep a scanned copy or photocopy of your appeal form and supporting documentation.
 We strongly encourage you to submit your form electronically.
 This simplifies the process and allows for faster communication with the RAC.
 It also helps to ensure that your documents are not delayed or lost in the post.

 Step 5: The Student Records Office prepares an appeal folder that will be sent to your faculty's RAC.
 You do not need to include your UCT and matric results in your appeal documentation, it will be sent to the RAC for you.